Laguna de Gallocanta

 The Gallocanta Lake (Laguna de Gallocanta) is an endorheic lake in Aragon, Spain.
 It is located between the Teruel and Zaragoza provinces.
 The lake is located just to the south of Gallocanta village, between the Aragonese comarcas of Campo de Daroca and Comarca del Jiloca.
 This lake is situated on a high continental plain at an altitude of almost 1,000 m.

 It lies in a 53,600 ha natural basin known as El Campo de Bello, encircled by the Iberian System mountain ranges of Sierra de Santa Cruz and Sierra de Pardos in the north, Sierra Menera in the south and Sierra del Caldereros in the east.
 It is an intermittent rain-fed lake, largely dependent on abundant autumnal and spring rains if it is to maintain a sizeable amount of water into the hot summer months.
 During the summer of 1969 drought the lake dried completely, leaving a crust of salt.

 Ecology

 The migration phenology of common cranes in southwestern Europe is changing due to climate change.
 The Laguna de Gallocanta remains one of the most important stopover sites for this species in Europe, being able to give shelter to an average population of 30,000 birds at one time between December and February.
+Researchers have characterised the cranes in Laguna de Gallocanta as "Bayesian foragers".
+They use Bayesian decision-making principles to optimize their foraging behavior, trading off maximization of food intake rate with benefits of remaining in a flock.
+The birds followed simple rate-maximizing rules only in patches where energy return was slower than that needed to meet 24-h requirements.
+However, they left rich patches earlier than expected probably sacrificing intake rate to remain in the foraging flock.

 The lake holds a wide array of wetland birds when its water level permits, while its shores are visited by steppeland birds and raptors.